-When brokers recommend leveraged ETFs to investors without properly explaining the risks or ensuring the investment aligns with the client’s financial goals, they may be violating federal securities laws and FINRA rules.
+When brokers recommend leveraged ETFs without explaining daily reset risk, volatility effects, and holding-period limits, the recommendation may violate FINRA Rule 2111, best-interest duties under 17 C.F.R. § 240.15l-1, or federal securities laws.
 A leveraged ETF fraud attorney can help investors who have suffered losses due to unsuitable recommendations pursue recovery through FINRA arbitration.

 Key Takeaways